pepkit/pepdbagent/README.md

 ---

-`pepdbagent` is a Python library and toolkit that gives a user-friendly interface to connect, upload, update and retrieve information from pep database.
-This library is designed to work to be used by PEPhub, but it can be used for any other purpose, to manage data in pep database.
+`pepdbagent` is a Python library and toolkit that gives a user-friendly interface to connect, upload, update and retrieve information from the pep database.
+This library is designed to work with PEPhub, but it can be used for any other purpose.

-pepdbagent creates a connection to the database and creates table schemas for the PEPhub database if necessary.
+`pepdbagent` creates a connection to the database and creates table schemas for the PEPhub database if necessary.
 Core database is `postgres` database, but it can be easily extended to other relational databases.
-To use `pepdbagent`, you need to have a database instance running with it's credentials.
+To use `pepdbagent`, you need to have a database instance running with its credentials.
 If the version of the database schema is not compatible with the version of `pepdbagent`, it will throw an exception.

 ## Installation